davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

   [name=Michelle, sal=40000], [name=David, sal=30000]
   ```

-  Okay that succeeded because only needed to store 2 employees on the stack.
+  That run succeeded because only needed to store 2 employees on the stack.
 But what about...
 2000000?

   ```
   $ ./employees